 - 4.7.1 PhD students must pass a Research Proficiency Exam (RPE).
 The RPE is meant to judge the student's ability to conduct research, and is expected to lead the student into PhD research. - 4.7.2 The RPE will be one-semester long, and during this semester, the student must make three public presentations and produce a written report.
-The gap between the presentations must be at least four weeks and the last presentation must be before the finals week. - 4.7.3 Students must have their Program of Study filed with the Graduate School before requesting to schedule the first presentation (see Section 4.5). - 4.7.4 For the RPE, the student must also fill out the RPE Form and form an RPE Committee consisting of three faculty members from the Department of Computer Science.
+The gap between the presentations must be at least four weeks and the last presentation must be before the finals week. - 4.7.3 Students must have their Program of Study filed with the Graduate School before requesting to schedule the first presentation (see Section 4.5). - 4.7.4 For the RPE, the student must also form an RPE Committee consisting of three faculty members from the Department of Computer Science.
 Members of the PhD Supervisory Committee (as listed in the Program of Study form) belonging to the Department of Computer Science must be included in the RPE Committee.
-However, the chair of the RPE Committee must NOT be the Major Professor.
+The Major Professor cannot be the chair of the RPE committee; instead, the chair must be the one of the other two members who has highest academic rank (if they have the same rank, the one who has been longest at the Department of Computer Science).

-- 4.7.5 The student will start the RPE process by choosing an area of study in consultation with the Major Professor.
-The first presentation should include a literature survey of the area, an open problem and a proposed approach.
+4.7.5 The student will start the RPE process by choosing an area of study in consultation with the Major Professor.
+The first presentation should include a literature survey of the area, an open problem, and a proposed approach.
 At the end of the first presentation, the RPE Committee will approve the plan or suggest an alternative problem.
 The second presentation should present the progress made towards addressing this problem.
-The third presentation must be accompanied by a written report containing literature survey, a description of the problem addressed, the technical approach used to solve the problem, and the results.
+The third presentation must be accompanied by a written report containing literature survey, a description of the problem addressed, the technical approach used to solve the problem, and the results and their interpretation.
 At the end of the first and second presentations, the student will be provided feedback on his/her progress and expectations for the next presentation.
 After the final RPE presentation, the student's work will be judged as "pass" or "fail" by the RPE Committee.
 Positive votes from a majority of the RPE Committee will constitute a "pass".
-The chair of the RPE Committee will record the committee decision on the RPE ballot. - 4.7.6 The RPE must be completed before the end of the fifth semester.
-If the RPE is graded as "fail", then the student will have one more chance to pass the preliminary exam by taking the RPE exam again in the following semester.
-During the second attempt, the RPE Committee may choose to give the student a different problem to work on.